multifamily homes

 Higher Interest Rates

-A borrower’s credit score and credit history may also impact interest rates.
-Generally, the better your credit score, the better the interest rate that you’ll receive.
-The type of property and number of residences may impact your interest rate as well.
+A borrower’s credit score and credit history can also impact interest rates.
+Generally, the higher your credit score, the more favorable interest rate you’ll receive.
+The type of property and number of residences you own may impact your interest rate as well.

 Shorter Terms

-While a home buyer can extend repayment over 30 years, non-owner-occupied mortgage lenders tend to offer much shorter terms.
+While a home buyer can extend repayment over 30 years, non-owner-occupied mortgage lenders tend to offer shorter loan terms.
+Rocket Mortgage® can offer borrowers long-term loans for non-owner-occupied mortgages – speak with one of our Home Loan Experts for details.

 Higher Down Payments